Radharc make documentary films, but they also train priests and nuns in mass media and communications.

 The film, which takes a behind the scenes look at all aspects of media, shows nuns, priests and missionaries at work and in training at the centre.

-Taken from the first in a two-part programme on communications in the Church, this programme was broadcast on 1 May 1970 and was narrated by John Wall.
+Taken from the first in a two-part programme on communications in the Church, this episode of Radharc was broadcast on 1 May 1970.
+The narrator is John Wall.

 Nuns and Priests in Training at the Radharc Communications Centre